Eliav2/express-typed/readme.md

 ## Usage

-express-typed is focused on your express routers, because that's where you define your API routes.
+express-typed is focused on your express routers because that's where you define your API routes, and that's what's important for end-to-end type-safety.

 use `TypedRouter` from `express-typed` instead of `express.Router`, the rest of the code remains the same: